 “There are a number of things that stimulate and balance the tone of encodcannabinoid system (ECS),” says Clifton.
 “Pinene, for example, from pine trees or more commonly pine nuts or basil, is excellent for the ECS.
 Limonene from lemons and other citrus is also delicious and helpful.
 Beta Caryophyllene and the extracts from black pepper support the tone of the ECS marvelously.”
 She recommends talking with your essential oils expert — as well as those at Boomer Natural Wellness — since they carry products “that support ECS tone without exposure to cannabinoids.”

-Looking for something completely natural?
+Looking for something completely natural and safe?
 Bugailiski says that “many women swear by ginger tea or candies to alleviate nausea.
 Some herbal teas and natural supplements can help with insomnia, and therapy is always an excellent option for dealing with depression or anxiety.”